Butterscotch cake is an easy dessert made with pantry ingredients, baked in a 13x9 pan, and topped with fluffy butterscotch frosting.

 Monday morning work cake makes people So Happy.

-If you like cake recipes, try St. Louis Gooey Butter Cake (aka The Cake You Won't Stop Eating) or Lemon Blackberry Cake (Easy).
+If you like cake recipes, try St. Louis Gooey Butter Cake (aka The Cake You Won't Stop Eating) or Lemon Blackberry Cake (Easy) or this easy peach pound cake.

 There are a lot of butterscotch cake recipes floating around on the interwebs.